We recently met Terra, and instantly loved her in no small part because her email signature read: “Terra—Got 99 problems and my money is one of them!”

-And the more Terra and Todd analyzed her habits, fears, goals, and priorities, it became crystal clear: Terra’s number one priority was control.
+And the more Terra and her coach analyzed her habits, fears, goals, and priorities, it became crystal clear: Terra’s number one priority was control.
 Of her finances, her life, her future—and her finances were foundational to giving her freedom and options in every other area.

 Getting control was the outcome of applying all the other lessons and truly committing to her budget.
 By being hyper aware and intentional with every dollar: “I can finally answer the question, ‘Can I afford this?’
 I feel more confident and secure in my financial life, post-divorce, than I ever thought possible.”